gini/gini-vision-lib-android/componentapiexample/README.md

 No Results Screen
 -----------------

 The `BaseNoResultsScreenHandler` contains the main logic.
-The Activity and concrete handler in the `compat` and `standard` sub-packages provide the implementations dependent on whether the standard or Support Library components are used.
+The `compat` and `standard` sub-packages provide the implementations for the Support Library components and standard components, respectively.
+They contain an Activity and a concrete handler.

 This screen is not shown for PDFs as it shows tips for taking better pictures of documents.